The mesenchymal cell-specific proteome

 Endometrial stromal cells are specialized in the sense that they can proliferate, remodel or break down the tissue depending on the menstrual or estrous cycle.
 Furthermore, endometrial stromal cells are also able to become decidualized, which is essential during pregnancy for the survival and development of the embryo.

-Other differentiated types of mesenchymal cells such as chondroblasts, osteoblasts and adipocytes have important specialized functions, including bone formation and energy storage.
+Other differentiated types of mesenchymal cells such as chondroblasts and osteoblasts have important specialized functions, including bone formation and energy storage.

 The histology of organs that contain mesenchymal cells, including interactive images, is described in the Protein Atlas Histology Dictionary.